astronomaestro/ASIIP/README.md

     - BS\_VMAG: The cross matched Bright Star catalog V magnitude.
     - BSSkyD: The difference between the input RA and DEC vs the the cross matched Bright Star catalog RA and DEC in mas.
 If BSSkyD is not 0 it means that the RA and DEC don't match precisely.
 If this is large, it could indicate a mismatched entry.
     - BSSpT: The spectral type of the cross matched target as given by the Bright Star Catalog.
+    - ObservableTimes(hour): The range of times a target can be observed within the given observational constraints.
+A time of 0 is midnight, a time of -1 is an hour before midnight, a time of 1 would is an hour after midnight.
     - BSRV: The radial velocity of the cross matched target as given by the Bright Star Catalog in km/s.
     - SimBMAG: The SIMBAD catalog B magnitude of the cross matched target.
     - SIMSpT: The spectral type of the cross matched target as given by SIMBAD.